✔ Professional Excel training courses. Microsoft certified instructors.

 The Different Versions Of Excel

 Excel is the spreadsheet function contained within the Microsoft Office suite of products.
 It is available within both Microsoft Office for Windows and also Office for Mac.

 It has been used incredibly widely since it took over from Lotus 1-2-3 in the mid 90’s.

 The recent most used versions of Excel are:

-It was the last version of Excel to not have the ribbon system.
+This was the last version of Excel before the ribbon system was introduced.
 It is becoming increasingly rare to see Excel 2003 these days.

 This update to Excel (from Excel 2000) introduced new Tables functionality and also allowed information to be saved and modified using the XML data format.
-This made Excel 2003 far more compatible than previously as it made importing data from other sources far more simple.
+This made Excel 2003 far more useful as it made importing data from other sources far simpler.

 Delegates interested in Excel training courses are also often interested in:

 Further information on Excel can be found at the following websites: